What Is LNG?

 Exporting LNG is not new.
 But the increased reliance on natural gas as a low-emissions energy source in recent years has underpinned the rise of a truly global natural gas market.

-Although historically LNG trade has been driven by Asian markets, especially in Japan and South Korea, recent market liberalization policies have helped to expand LNG infrastructure in the region.
+Although historically LNG trade has been driven by Asian markets, especially in Japan and South Korea, recent market liberalization policies have helped expand LNG infrastructure in the region.
 Simultaneously, China’s coal-to-gas transformation and supply diversification strategies have been driving demand for LNG, and India – another fast-growing economy – is also rapidly building LNG import infrastructure to capitalize on this clean and low-cost fuel.

 The role of the United States and Texas in the global LNG market